kzanetty/Project-Architecture-DotNet/README.md

-Project in .NET 7.0 with C#.
-This project was created for educational purposes, serving as an illustrative example adhering to clean architecture principles in the context of .NET.

-The project is organized into the following layers:

-Domain layer:
-No external dependencies or references.

-Application layer:
-Dependent on the Domain layer.

-Infrastructure.Data layer:
-Dependent on the Domain layer and relies on packages such as EntityFrameworkCore.Design, SqlServer, and Tools.

-Infrastructure.IoC layer (Inversion of Control):
-Dependencies on the Domain, Application, and Infrastructure.Data layers.
-Additionally, it includes a package reference for integrating AutoMapper via dependency injection.

-WebApi layer:
-Dependent on the Infrastructure.IoC layer and incorporates references to Swagger for API documentation.

-Testing:
-Tests are conducted within the Domain layer and the services within the Service layer.

----

 Projeto em .NET 7.0 com C#.
 Este projeto foi criado com fins educacionais, servindo como um exemplo ilustrativo que segue os princípios da arquitetura limpa em aplicações .NET.
 O projeto implementa a divisão de camadas na arquitetura Onion e o padrão CQRS.